qinqian/GCAP/README.md

 Only support fastq files now, bam files and reads bed files support will be added later.

 `Keep duplicate`
 is an important option for peaks calling.
 You could customize it by python conf files.
+To keep duplicates tags, just `keep_dup = T` in `[hotspot]`.

 instructions on conf files: